 Why carrot is a Great First Food?

 Carrot is one of the most loved first foods for babies – and for good reason.
-Its naturally mild sweetness makes
+Its naturally mild sweetness makes it appealing to tiny palates, while its smooth textures when cooked is gentle on delicate digestive systems.

 Carrots are easy to digest, rarely cause allergies, and help babies slowly get used to new flavors.
-A perfect first
+A perfect first step into the world of solid.

 Nutritional Benefits

-Carrots are rich in:
+🥕 Carrots are rich in:

-Vitamin A (Beta-carotene): Supports healthy vision, skin and immune system
+🥕 Vitamin A (Beta-carotene): Supports healthy vision, skin and immune system

-Dietary Fiber: helps with digestion
+🥕 Dietary Fiber: helps with digestion

-Antioxidants: Support overall growth and development
+🥕 Antioxidants: Support overall growth and development

-Natural sweetness: Encourages positive food experiences early on
+🥕 Natural sweetness: Encourages positive food experiences early on

 Ingredients

-– 1-2 medium carrots
+🥕 1-2 medium carrots

-– Water (for steaming & blending)
+🥕 Water (for steaming & blending)

-Step – by- Step Method (include pictures at every step)
+Step – by- Step Method

 Step 1: Wash & Prep